andrsuh/tiny-event-sourcing/README.md

     var deliveryAddresses = mutableMapOf<UUID, DeliveryAddress>()
 }
 ```
-@AggregateType annotations extends aggregate and stores MetaInformation about aggregate recognisable by library.
+@AggregateType annotation stores MetaInformation about aggregate recognisable by library.
+User written Aggregate class has to extend Aggregate class from the library.
 Each aggregate has its own domain events.
 They're written in UserAggregateDomainEvents.kt.
 This is the example of one of the events:
 ```kotlin